aymanelotfi/learning_assistant/README.md

 python3 main.py
 ```

-for more details about fibonacci spaced learning visit [this page](https://aymanelotfi.github.io/learning_assistant/).
+For more details about fibonacci spaced learning visit [this page](https://aymanelotfi.github.io/learning_assistant/).